flokinagee/terraform-multi-account-parallel-deployment/README.md

 │   │   ├───nprod-log # non-prod logging account

-### 2) Output of Directory struct following the above Org structure
+### 2) Created the directory structure in Terraform similar as above Org structure to simplify the automation.

 clone this repo